natalieagus/50002/docs/FPGA/installation.md

 Vivado is used to **synthesize** high-level hardware description code (in Verilog or Lucid translated to Verilog) into a netlist of logical gates.
 This netlist is then further **processed** through implementation steps, such as place-and-route, to produce a bitstream or **binary file** for programming the FPGA.

-We recommend you to instal Vivado ML Edition - 2023.2.
+We recommend you to install Vivado ML Edition - 2023.2.
 You are free to install the [latest](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/2024-2.html) version too: Vivado 2024.2.

 {:.highlight}
 Please just choose one and just install one version.